ErjanGavalji/g4e-tutorial/ErjanNotes.md

 > Note: configuration changes are detected in real-time

 got me scared that I would not actually get the instructions of how to publish.
 Present these instructions in a way, noting this is (?important, but ) additional information.

+7. [ ] **Confusing structure**
+Documentation has the **Glue for Developers** section in the side nav.
+It also has a top nav, containing Reference section.
+Can these be organized in a better way?
+Can we improve the visibility of the top nav, which is the master one?